oabsa/dues-lookup/README.md

 1. Activate the plugin through the "Plugins" menu in WordPress.
 1. Go to "OA Dues Lookup" under "Settings" to find the settings and to upload data.

+**NOTE:** if you do a git check out from GitHub or download the source Zip file, you will need to run `composer install` inside the oadueslookup directory to install the dependencies before you can use it.

 ## Changelog

 ### 2.0.0